 ‘Positive deviance’ sounds like something you might not want to see on your child’s school report card.
 But it is nothing bad.
 Positive deviance is anything that stands out - in a positive way - from the crowd.

-“Data should not sleep, it must speak!” says Ted Chaiban, Middle East and North Africa Regional Director.
+“Data should not sleep, it must speak!” says Ted Chaiban, Director of the Programme Division in UNICEF.
 Education systems around the world already collect large amounts of data from their schools but “too often the data is used only to produce long reports filled with dense tables, and nothing much else.”

 The Data Must Speak (DMS) initiative, developed by UNICEF in 2014 uses a clever methodology to pick out the odd and asks the question: Why is this happening?
 What makes some schools perform better than their peers in the same context and with the same level of resources?
 What can we learn from these “good practices”?
 DMS explores the ‘invisible influences’ on school performance.
 These can be both things happening inside the schools such as leadership values, teaching practices, institutional behaviours, social norms as well as things happening outside of school such as parental and community involvement in school administration and support provided by local authorities.
 The research looks to see whether and how these factors influence performance.